jacobdensford/jacobdensford.com/pages/books.md

 ## Currently reading...

+*Outhbringer* by Brandon Sanderson and *The Truce at Bakura* by Kathy Tyers.

-*City of Illusions* by Ursula K. Le Guin, *Outhbringer* by Brandon Sanderson, and *Dark Force Rising* by Timothy Zahn.
+## *City of Illusions* by Ursula K. Le Guin

+I read this book at the end of September, 2023. **I recommend it.**

+## *The Likeness* by Tana French

+I read this book at the end of August, 2023. **I recommend it.**

+## *Star Wars: The Last Command* by Timothy Zahn

+This book concludes the original Thrawn trilogy that kicked off the Star Wars Expanded Universe back in the early 90s.
+I loved it.

+I read this book in the middle of August, 2023. **I recommend it.**

+## *Star Wars: Dark Force Rising* by Timothy Zahn

+I read this book at the end of July, 2023. **I recommend it.**

 ## *Star Wars: Heir to the Empire* by Timothy Zahn